 Kathy Jicinsky, Assistant Director of Study Abroad for Faculty-led Programs

-- February 1, 2021 at 4pm: Application deadline.
+- February 1, 2022 at 4pm: Application deadline.
 Complete applications and a $500 confirmation deposit are due to be considered for this program.
-After being accepted, the $500 confirmation deposit is nonrefundable unless the program is cancelled.
 Students will be accepted for this program on a rolling basis.